RonIovine/pshell/README.md

 framework has been successfully built and run on Raspbian/ARM Linux, MAC OSX, and Windows Cygwin.
 To build the 'C' source, a makefile is provided along with a default make config file, `defconfig`.

-To see the make options, just type:
+To see the make options, type:

 ```
 $ make